james65535/james65535.github.io/content/posts/working-notes-gus.md

 ![Populate Screen Resolutions ComboBox Part 2](/posts/screenres/populatecomboboxfuncpt2.png)

 14. We're almost done.
 Create another function called `SetScreenResolution`  Set an input parameter for the function as `InSelectedRes<String>`  We've added a timer here which will call the Revert Function upon expiration.
+A helpful thing to add would be a countdown in the UI using Widget Animations to let the user know how much time they have left to confirm, but you can do that in your own time.
 In a moment we'll add an event for On-Click for the confirm button which will destroy that timer and save the Game User Settings to disk.

 ![Set the Screen Resolution to Selected Value](/posts/screenres/setscreenresfunc.png)